arthacker8209/ScreeningExcerciseEpifi/README.md

 This is a project created to Validate PAN card Number on Client Side and BirthDate Validation

 Points considered:
-i) Entered birthdate must be a valid date. ii) Pan number must be validated on client. iii) If birthdate / pan number is not valid then the next button must be disabled. iv) On click of Next button show toast: "Details submitted successfully" and finish the activity.
+1.Entered birthdate must be a valid date.
+2.Pan number must be validated on client.
+3. If birthdate / pan number is not valid then the next button must be disabled.
+4.On click of Next button show toast: "Details submitted successfully" and finish the activity.
-v) Dismiss activity on click of "I don't have a PAN" vi) Architecture to be followed: MVVM vii) Language: Kotlin viii) Use of coroutines / RxJava is a plus.
+5.Dismiss activity on click of "I don't have a PAN"

 # Screens